 - We value our environment, and we want to teach our children, through our curriculum, how we should take care of the world, not only for ourselves, but also for future generations.

 ORGANISATION AND PLANNING

 Programmes of Study in English, maths and science inform curriculum planning in these subject areas.
 Other areas of our curriculum are organised around the concept of Prime Learning Challenges expressed as a question.
 History, Geography and Science are our main curriculum drivers for the other subjects.

 We plan our curriculum in three phases.
 We agree a long-term plan for each key stage.
 This indicates what Prime Learning Challenges are to be taught in each term, and to which groups of children.
 We review this long-term plan on an annual basis through our medium-term plans, we give clear guidance on the objectives to be taught, as outlined in the National Curriculum.
 Our short-term plans are those that our teachers write on a weekly or daily basis.
-We use these to set out the learning objectives for
+We use these to set out the learning objectives for each session.

 Having identified a Prime Learning Challenge question reflecting the appropriate National Curriculum Programmes of Study, pre learning tasks are planned.
 Through the pre learning tasks we ensure that children are directly involved in the planning process.
 The tasks bring out what they already know; what misconceptions they may have and what really interests them.
 Pre learning tasks then inform a series of subsidiary challenges which are also presented as a question.

 Continuity and progression in the Learning Challenge curriculum is built around a set of matrices known as essential knowledge, understanding and key skills within subject disciplines.
 They are broken into year group expectations and have additional challenges for able learners.

 In addition, there is an expectation that teachers apply English, mathematics and ICT skills where it is appropriate to do so.